Difference Between Speeding and Reckless Driving

 The main difference between speeding and reckless driving is that the former is just a traffic infraction while the latter is class 1 misdemeanor.
 Aside from that, speeding does not carry any possible jail time and has a maximum penalty of $250 on most cases.
 On the other hand, reckless driving carries a jail time of up to 1 year.
-According to the website of the Law Offices of Yvonne M. Fraser, when convicted due to reckless driving, the charge becomes permanent while a speeding infraction can be erased from your driving record in a few years.
+When convicted due to reckless driving, the charge becomes permanent while a speeding infraction can be erased from your driving record in a few years.

 Another difference is that speeding does not require court appearance.
 You can just pay for the speeding ticket.
 On the other hand, reckless driving may require court appearance so having an attorney is imperative.
 In addition, the Department of Motor Vehicles assigns different points to speeding and reckless driving.
 The maximum points for speeding is 3 points while for reckless driving, it is 6 points.

 Being the more serious offense, reckless driving can also have some serious consequences.
 Aside from jail time, it can also result to your license being suspended and your car insurance going up.
 When it comes to the suspension of the license, it is the court which will decide if there is a need to do so depending on the facts and circumstances.

 In order to determine whether you are charged with speeding or reckless driving, simply look at the summon given to you by the enforcer.
 Look at the Law Section of the ticket and then Charge.
 The words reckless driving or speeding should be written.
 The police might also write the speed you were traveling.